Day Three

 Audubon morning flight counters.

 Next, about 7:45am we went over to the Higbee Beach meadow area to continue with the morning flight watch.
 I always like to spend at least part of morning count at this spot (too bad it can’t be 7:00am multiple times in a day).
-The birds will sometimes land in the nearby trees and bushes.
+The birds will sometimes land in the nearby trees and shrubs.
 The Yellow-rumped Warblers were flying in, hundreds of them.
 The highlight was seeing the Clay-colored Sparrow, it is a rare specie in Maryland (I have only seen it once before).

 South Cape May Meadows